json420/degu/doc/degu.client.rst

     A :class:`Connection` instance is statefull and is *not* thread-safe.

-    .. attribute :: sock
+    .. attribute:: sock

-        The *sock* passed to the constructor.
+        The *sock* argument passed to the constructor.

-    .. attribute :: base_headers
+    .. attribute:: default_headers

+        The *default_headers* argument passed to the constructor.

+    .. attribute:: bodies

-        The *base_headers* passed to the constructor.
+        The *bodies* argument passed to the constructor.

-    .. attribute :: closed
+    .. attribute:: closed

         Will be ``True`` if the connection has been closed, otherwise ``False``.